Ravinark23/S3_Validation_Tool/README.md

 # mmafmtransfer tool

 ## What is mmafmtransfer tool?
-mmafmtransfer tool checks the compatibily of the object storage owned by user with s3 storage.
+mmafmtransfer tool checks the compatibily of the object storage owned by user with s3 storage for setting up AFM.

 ## How to run the tool?